abhishekpachal/akeso_assignment/readme.md

 It will start pulling images and then build the systems

+To run on detached mode after building run

+    `docker compose up -d'

+For development mode run

+    `docker compose -f docker-compose.dev.yml up --build`

 ------------

 **BACKEND**

+Configurations are written in *Dockerfile* inside backend folder.
+For dev mode *Docerfile.dev* is referenced in docker compose file

-Right after that use the following commands to generate and migrate postgres schema schema is located at **`backend/drizzle/schema.js`**
+Right after building docker compose use the following commands to generate and migrate postgres schema. schema is located at **`backend/drizzle/schema.js`**

+This project is using Drizzle ORM for database connectivity

-To generate use
+To generate first move to **backend** folder and use

 	`npx drizzle-kit generate`